 Graphic Language and Over-the-Top Violence: R-rated dialog and extreme violence – a characteristic of Warren’s conflict-driven storytelling.

-Fanfiction Anarchy: Fanfiction is very politically incorrect, blasphemous of copyright law, and surreal in that it combines bizarre comedy with the most inappropriate of erotic entanglement.
+Fanfiction Anarchy: The End of the Magical Kingdom reads like fanfiction in that some of these characters are obviously based on well known Disney archetypes.
+Yet we see them in situations we never thought possible.
 It’s intentionally out of character, and yet therapeutic to the fans who want to use iconic characters to explore issues.

 Biblical Allusions: Biblical drama and religious issues are frequently mentioned in Warren’s books.